DUI Formal Review Hearing

 Contact the Tampa DUI Lawyers at the Sammis Law Firm to discuss your case today.
 We provide free initial consultations so that you can make an informed decision about hiring the best Tampa DUI attorney to fight your case.

 Whether you are charged with a first DUI or a second or subsequent offense, we can help.
-We know how to fight a DUI case involving a breath test, blood test, urine test, or a refusal to submit to testing.
+We know how to fight a DUI case involving a breath test, blood test, urine test, or refusal to submit to testing.

 Contest the Administrative Suspension – Don’t Waive Anything